rel-2/rel2vpn/README.md

   store.
 - **No ports to open.** The Anchor dials *out* to the rel2 node with a certificate of its own (a separate certificate authority — an Anchor can never pass as a rel2 node, nor the other way round).
+The link itself runs two ways at once:
+  **direct** — plain WireGuard over UDP to the entry node's link port (the Anchor sends first, so the home router's NAT lets the answers back in) — and **relay**, the same packets inside the TLS connection, for networks where UDP is filtered.
+Handshakes go out on both; whichever answers carries the traffic, and the link moves between them without dropping.
 Traffic arriving for the internet is handled by a user-space network stack inside the service: nothing is added to your machine's routing table or firewall, and nothing on the machine is reachable through the link.
 - **The guard.** Private addresses (your home network), loopback, link-local, multicast and outgoing mail (port 25) are refused; LAN access only opens private addresses, only for your own devices.
 Refusals are counted on the